gsi-ee/dabc/plugins/hadaq/doc/trb3_package.md

 For this functionality code from [stream framework](https://subversion.gsi.de/go4/app/stream) is used.
 Therefore DABC should be compiled together with stream - at best as [trb3 package](https://subversion.gsi.de/dabc/trb3) as described in very beginning.

-All details about TDC calibration in DABC or in Go4 can be found on [TDC calibration](@ref hadaq_tdc_calibr) page.
+All details about TDC calibration in DABC or in Go4 can be found on [TDC calibration](https://web-docs.gsi.de/~dabc/doc/stream/hadaq_tdc_calibr.html) page of stream framework.

 ---------------------------

 # Usage of hadaq API in other applications #     {#trb3_api}

 hldprint is just program with originally about 150 lines of code (now it is ~1000 due to many extra options).
 Source code located in [$DABCSYS/plugins/hadaq/hldprint.cxx](https://github.com/linev/dabc/blob/master/plugins/hadaq/hldprint.cxx).
 There is also example in [$DABCSYS/applications/hadaq/](https://github.com/linev/dabc/tree/master/applications/hadaq) directory, which can be copied and modified for the user needs.

 In simplified form access to any data source (local file, remote file or online server) looks like: